mc²36 - Fader Strip Controls

 Controls Overview

-Each channel fader strip is divided into the areas described below.
+Each fader strip is divided into the areas described below.

 Operation

-• The remaining rotary controls (3) are assignable Free Controls.
-These can be assigned or paged to any channel parameter: EQ, Compressor, Aux sends, etc.
+- The other rotary control (3) is an assignable Free Control.
+This can be assigned or paged to any channel parameter: EQ Gain, Compressor Threshold, Aux send, etc.

 The rest of this topic describes the controls in more detail.

 Note that each channel supports a third (C) input.
-This can be switched from the input section on the Central GUI's Main Display or programmed onto a user button.
+This, and the A/B buttons, can be switched from the input section on the Central GUI's Main Display or programmed onto a user button.
+This method must be used when working with dual-fader channel or main fader strips.

 *The fine/course tuning behaviour can be reversed, globally, using the "Console → Potentiometer → Invert Pot Fine/Course Tuning" option (in the System Settings display).

-If the channel bay is fitted with the dual-fader panel, then the four Free Controls are replaced by a second (upper) short-scale fader.
+If the channel bay is fitted with the dual-fader panel, then the Input Gain, A/B switching and Free Control are replaced by a second (upper) short-scale fader.
 The upper fader always controls the alternate layer.
 Press FLIP (beside the lower fader) to reverse the assignments.

-The upper fader and its user buttons are labelled by the mini TFT displays.
-The upper fader comes with four user buttons, a fader strip SEL button, MUTE plus AFL and PFL monitoring.
+The upper fader comes with two user buttons, a fader strip SEL button, MUTE plus AFL and PFL monitoring.
 These operate in an identical manner to the first (lower) fader described below.

 If you need to adjust other channel parameters, then press a fader SEL button and use the parameter control areas in the Central Control Section.